Optional email code

 Erin is very committed to advocate to civic engagement and enjoys her role as advisor, legislative houses for CalYMCA Youth and Government Program.
 She spends her free time practicing classical pilates, dog sitting, and going to concerts.

-As first generation Xicana, Angélica grew up understanding and navigating the world a bit differently than others.
-Her progressive values and foundation were established through her life experiences that reflect being raised by undocumented parents.
-Angélica was raised in Anaheim, California and is the oldest of three children.
+As first generation Xicana, Angélica grew up understanding and navigating the world differently than others.
+Her progressive values and foundation were established through her life experiences that reflect being raised by undocumented parents in a low-income community.
+She is the first in her family to graduate from high school and college.

-Angélica most recently worked as the Sacramento Area Program Coordinator for the Environmental Justice Coalition for Water.
-She provided strategic direction to various stakeholders on water and health justice issues impacting disadvantaged communities.
-She led a team of 11 government agencies and community-based organization, on outreach strategies for the Morrison Creek Revitalization Project in South Sacramento.
+Previously, Angélica was the Sacramento Area Program Coordinator for the Environmental Justice Coalition for Water.
+She provided strategic direction to various stakeholders on water and health justice issues impacting environmental justice communities throughout Sacramento.

-Previously, she was as an Executive Fellow at the California Environmental Protection Agency (CalEPA), under the guidance of the Assistant Secretary for Environmental Justice and Tribal Affairs, Arsenio Y. Mataka.
-She served as a liaison between environmental justice organizations and CalEPA.
-Angélica also collaborated with the Associate Public Health Scientist, Vanessa Galaviz, on a community-based participatory air pollution research study in San Ysidro, California.
-She presented data on the health impacts of air pollution to community members and government officials, in English and Spanish.
+Angélica was an Executive Fellow in 2015-2016 at the California Environmental Protection Agency (CalEPA), under the guidance of the Assistant Secretary for Environmental Justice and Tribal Affairs.
+She served as a liaison between environmental justice organizations and CalEPA, in addition to working on the San Ysidro Community Air Study.

-Prior to moving to Sacramento, Angélica graduated from California State University Fullerton with honors, earning her B.S. in Health Science and B.A. in Women and Gender Studies.
-During graduation, Angélica was the commencement speaker for both Health Science and Women and Gender Studies.
-During her time at Cal State Fullerton, she was involved with undergraduate research through the McNair Scholars Program, where she focused on food access and health disparities in the Latinx community.
+Prior to moving to Sacramento, Angélica graduated magna cum laude from California State University Fullerton with a B.S. in Health Science and B.A. in Women and Gender Studies.
+Angélica was the commencement speaker for both the Health Science and Women and Gender Studies Department graduations.
+During her time at Cal State Fullerton, she was involved in undergraduate research through the McNair Scholars Program, where she focused on food access and health disparities in the Latinx community.
 Additionally, she was elected as the External Chair and Administrative Director of M.E.Ch.A., was an active member of the Women and Gender Studies Student Association, and was a Coordinator for the Queer People of Color Conference 2013.

 In her free time, Angélica loves to crochet, read, and listen to music.
 Some of her favorite writers include Octavia Butler and Gloria Anzaldúa.
-Some of Angélica favorite bands/artists include Café Tacuba, Bomba Estéreo, Princess Nokia, Queen, and Billie Holiday.
+A few of Angélica's favorite bands/artists include Café Tacuba, Bomba Estéreo, Princess Nokia, Queen, and Billie Holiday.

 Leslie Valdivia is a communications and marketing professional.
 She currently works at Runyon Saltzman, one of Sacramento-grown biggest marketing and public relations firms.
 She works on various social marketing campaigns that impact community and social behavior changes for clients across California.
 Some of the issues she focuses on are early childhood education and development, mental health, and Medi-Cal program usage.
 Her primary focus is on using marketing and communications strategies to reach low-income communities and communities of color.